TimothyFHinds/project2antlr4/README.md

 In the procedure, we test our three different numbers and set min equal to that number, which is represented by m in the procedure.
 After the procedure is done executing, we set the value in m equivalent to the value in min.
 In the end, we print out the smallest number represented by min.

+## tests/test66.pas

+Test case #6 but with readln() functionality for testing its limitations.

 ## tests/test7.pas